 In the end, my Chemistry score went from barely a C+ to an A+.
 Looking back, I knew that I made the right choice in following my dreams, because I believe that hard work and perseverance will let me overcome any challenge in life.

+Hi Kenneth!

+Wow, that’s very awesome of you!

+I truly think that this essay is great, and has answered the prompt well.

+I wish you the best of luck